Jerry Hey

-He is known as the Seawind trumpeter and arranger who plays with Gary Grant, Larry Williams and Bill Reichenbach Jr..
+He is known as the trumpeter and arranger for Seawind, whose other members have included Gary Grant, Larry Williams and Bill Reichenbach Jr.

 Biography

-Jerry Hey was born in 1950 in Dixon, Illinois to a family of musicians.
-His mother was a pianist and his father was a trombonist.
-Jerry also had two older brothers who played the trombone and tuba.
-After completing high school, Jerry attended the National Music Camp for two summers.
+Jerry Hey was born in 1950 in Dixon, Illinois, to a family of musicians.
+His mother was a pianist and his father was a trombonist; two older brothers played trombone and tuba.
+After completing high school, Hey attended the National Music Camp for two summers.
 While in college, Hey studied under Bill Adam at Indiana University.

-Jerry then relocated to Hawaii to become a member of Seawind band.
+Hey then relocated to Hawaii to become a member of the band Seawind.

-In 1976, Jerry Hey moved to Los Angeles with the Seawind and recorded two albums for CTI Records under the direction of Harvey Mason.
+In 1976, Hey moved to Los Angeles with Seawind, which then recorded two albums for CTI Records under the direction of Harvey Mason.

-When Jerry Hey and Seawind moved to Los Angeles, Gary Grant had already been in the city for a year and was a well-known session player.
-He invited Jerry to join him on recording sessions, which helped to launch Jerry's career as a studio musician.
+Gary Grant, who had already been in the city for a year when Hey arrived and was a well-known session player, invited Hey to join him on recording sessions, which helped to launch his career as a studio musician.

-Soon after arriving in LA, Quincy Jones got in touch with Jerry to ask him to play and arrange for an album titled “I Heard That!!”.
-Following that session, Jerry and his associates were invited to perform on every one of Quincy's recordings.
+Soon after arriving in LA, Quincy Jones got in touch with Hey to ask him to play and arrange for Jones's album I Heard That!!.
+Following that session, Hey and his associates were invited to perform on every one of Quincy's recordings.
 Hey later worked as a musician and arranger with David Foster.

-Jerry is the uncle of American keyboardist, songwriter, producer, arranger and musical director Henry Hey.
+Hey is the uncle of American keyboardist, songwriter, producer, arranger and musical director Henry Hey.

 He composed and arranged the song "Jedi Rocks" for the 1997 Special Edition re-release of Return of the Jedi.
-He co-produced four songs on Lisa Stansfield's 2014 album, Seven.
+He co-produced four songs on Lisa Stansfield's 2014 album Seven.

 Hey has received 6 Grammy Awards and 11 nominations.